Hybrid safe-strong rules for efficient optimization in lasso-type problems: Introduction

-The main contributions of this research include: \begin{enumerate} \item We propose a novel feature screening framework that combines SSR with simple safe rules, resulting a family of hybrid safe-strong rules (HSSR) that are more efficient and scalable to large-scale data sets. \item We develop two instances of HSSR, namely SSR-Dome and SSR-BEDPP, for feature screening in solving the lasso. \item We extend SSR-BEDPP to two other lasso-type problems, the elastic-net \citep{zou2005regularization} and group lasso \citep{Yuan2006} to demonstrate the generalizability of the hybrid screening idea. \item We evaluate the performance of newly proposed screening rules by extensive numerical experiments on both synthetic and real data sets, and show that our rules substantially outperform state-of-the-art ones. \item We implement all screening rules in this paper in two publicly accessible R packages.
+The main contributions of this research include: \begin{enumerate} \item We propose a novel optimization framework for lasso screening that combines SSR with simple safe rules, resulting a family of hybrid safe-strong rules (HSSR) that are more efficient and scalable to large-scale data sets. \item We develop two instances of HSSR, namely SSR-Dome and SSR-BEDPP, for feature screening in solving the lasso. \item We extend SSR-BEDPP to two other lasso-type problems, the elastic-net \citep{zou2005regularization} and group lasso \citep{Yuan2006} to demonstrate the generalizability of the hybrid screening idea. \item We evaluate the performance of newly proposed screening rules by extensive numerical experiments on both synthetic and real data sets, and show that our rules substantially outperform state-of-the-art ones. \item We implement all screening rules in this paper in two publicly accessible R packages.
 Specifically, the rules for the standard lasso and elastic net are implemented in R package \texttt{biglasso}\footnote{\url{https://CRAN.R-project.org/package=biglasso}} \citep{zeng2017}, which aims to extend lasso model fitting to big data in R. The package \texttt{grpreg}\footnote{\url{https://CRAN.R-project.org/package=grpreg}} \citep{Breheny2015} implements screening rules for the group lasso.
 The underlying optimization algorithm and screening rules in the R packages are implemented in C/C++ for fast computation. \end{enumerate}

-It should be noted that in this paper we assume the response vector $\y$ is centered so that the intercept term is dropped from the lasso model.
-We further assume the feature vectors $\{\x_j\}_{j=1}^p$ are centered and standardized to have unit variance.
-That is,
+In this paper we assume without loss of generality that the response vector $\y$ is centered so that the intercept term is dropped from the lasso model.
+We further assume the feature vectors $\{\x_j\}_{j=1}^p$ are centered and standardized to have unit variance: